 Weyauwega Middle School

-- Weyauwega Middle School's student population of 175 students has declined by 5% over five school years.
+- Weyauwega Middle School's student population of 184 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|

 |Total Students||184 students|

 |Students by Grade|

 - Weyauwega Middle School is ranked within the top 30% of all 2,029 schools in Wisconsin (based off of combined math and reading proficiency testing data) for the 2016-17 school year.